CompProgTools/CPCli/README.md

-# Welcome to the CPCli project repository
+# Welcome to the Kruskal project repository
 Stands for Competitive Programmers Command Line Interface A CLI tool for competitive programmers that allows you to track statistic and improve overall workflow during competitions

 ## Documentation

-You can view the documentation for the project [here](https://compprogtools.github.io/CPCli/) (**This includes stuff related to installation and all the commands**)
+You can view the documentation for the project [here](https://compprogtools.github.io/kruskal/) (**This includes stuff related to installation and all the commands**)

 ## Features
 - Link accounts for LeetCode, and CodeForce for rating updates and etc